 - a.
-By regular mail;

-- b.
-By electronic transmission;
+By electronic transmission; or - b.

-- c.
-By telephone transmission of a facsimile; or

-- d.
 By personal service or delivery;

 to the most recent address on file with the Board.
-If a copy is sent by regular mail, it shall be deemed to have been received on the third business day after it is mailed.
-If a copy is sent by electronic transmission, telephone transmission of a facsimile, or by personal service or delivery, it shall be deemed to have been received on the day after it was sent, unless that day is a not a business day, in which case the copy shall be deemed to have been received on the next day that is a business day.
-Notice by electronic transmission shall be confirmed by regular mail or courier delivery.
+If a copy is sent by electronic transmission or by personal service or delivery, it shall be deemed to have been received on the day after it was sent, unless that day is a not a business day, in which case the copy shall be deemed to have been received on the next day that is a business day.

-- 717 A party to a review proceeding may, within 15 days from its receipt of the review panel's initial decision, provide to the review panel its comments on the initial decision.
-If (i) the review panel receives no comments from any party during the time allowed for comment, or (ii) the review panel receives comments from one or more parties during the time allowed for amendment, the initial decision shall become the panel's final decision.
+- A party to a review proceeding may, within 15 days from its receipt of the review panel's initial decision, provide to the review panel its comments on the initial decision in relation to concerns over the risk of identifying a reporting issuer or factual inaccuracies.
+If (i) the review panel receives no comments from any party during the time allowed for comment, or (ii) the review panel receives comments from one or more parties during the time allowed for comment but does not amend its initial decision during the time allowed for amendment, the initial decision shall become the panel's final decision.
 If the review panel receives comments from one or more parties to the proceeding, the review panel may, within 15 days of receiving such comments, amend its initial decision, whereupon the amended decision shall become the panel's final decision.
-The review panel shall either inform the Secretary that its initial decision has become its final decision or deliver a copy of its final decision to the Secretary. - 718 A review panel shall compile a hearing record of any review proceeding in which a hearing has been held, which shall include: - a.
+The review panel shall either inform the Secretary that its initial decision has become its final decision or deliver a copy of its final decision to the Secretary. - A review panel shall compile a hearing record of any review proceeding in which a hearing has been held, which shall include: - a.
 The order initiating the review proceeding; - b.
 The notice of hearing; - c.
 Any orders made by the review panel on motions heard; - d.
-All documentary evidence filed with the review panel; - e.
+All documentary evidence filed with the review panel;

+- e.
 The transcript, if any, of the oral testimony given or received at the hearing; and - f.
-The decision and reasons for decision of the review panel.

-- 719 If a review proceeding resulted from a petition filed by a participating audit firm pursuant to Rules 416 or 603, and the decision of the review panel determines that the Board's position with respect to such firm is appropriate, the firm shall pay the Board's reasonable costs related to the review proceeding and any Investigation that preceded the proceeding, including an appropriate recovery of the time of the Board's staff members involved. - All parties to a review proceeding shall be bound by the final decision of a review panel subject only to the dispute resolution procedures provided for in the Rules, which shall be the sole and exclusive procedures for the resolution of any disputes relating to the review proceeding and the decision of the review panel resulting therefrom.
+The decision and reasons for decision of the review panel. - If a review proceeding resulted from a petition filed by a participating audit firm pursuant to Rules 217, 416 or 603, and the decision of the review panel determines that the Board's position with respect to such firm is appropriate, the firm shall pay the Board's reasonable costs related to the review proceeding and any Investigation that preceded the proceeding, including an appropriate recovery of the time of the Board's staff members involved. - All parties to a review proceeding shall be bound by the final decision of a review panel subject only to the dispute resolution procedures provided for in the Rules, which shall be the sole and exclusive procedures for the resolution of any disputes relating to the review proceeding and the decision of the review panel resulting therefrom.